tannuchoudhary/SDE_30_180/DAY4/20_two_sum.md

-/*
+# Two Sum Problem

+## Question:
 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.

-You can return the answer in any order.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.You can return the answer in any order.